Skip to Main Content

 Published: 01 March 2002

 ... multi‐culturalism is reconcilable with democracy, systemic maintenance and stability, and economic viability.
 Focusing on the USA it defends the traditional melting pot/assimilationist policy toward cultural variety.
-Multi‐culturalism Diversity Cultural conflict The purpose of this essay...
+A survey of the western philosophical tradition demonstrates that cultural diversity...

 Journal Articles